This is a post by Teacher Man from My University Money. My awesome staff writer who has graduated from college more recently than I. Enjoy!

 Finding a career after graduation

 If you were lucky (or smart enough) to choose a career path that was in demand while you were going through post-secondary education, then congratulations, you’re transition into the working world will be made a whole lot easier.
 For those of us who chose to become “well-rounded” students and take courses of study that had a less-defined labour market (ie: we’re not really directly qualified for anything) the journey can be a little more interesting.
-In my specific case I was in the position of being qualified for a very specific job (high school humanities teacher) that is not even remotely in demand.
+In my specific case, I was in the position of being qualified for a very specific job (high school humanities teacher) that is not even remotely in demand.

 Those Who Can’t Dig… Teach

 Here is a great case study for post-post-secondary schooling.
 I graduated with a B.A. and a Bachelor of Education (after 150 very long credit hours).
-Several of my friends graduated with a Bachelor of Science with a major in Geological Sciences (B.Sc, G.Sc) (120 credit hours) and so I was privy to their after school plans.
+Several of my friends graduated with a Bachelor of Science with a major in Geological Sciences (B.Sc, G.Sc) (120 credit hours) and so I was privy to their after-school plans.
 I spent my whole last year in a fairly constant state of worry as more and more information and vague gossip about the job market poured into our tower of academia.
 To put it mildly, the outlook was not good, specifically for someone like myself who is not bilingual, and has shied away from the sciences.
-I studiously prepared for the shark tank of job market I was about to be released into (more on that later) and generally took nothing for granted.
+I studiously prepared for the shark tank of the job market I was about to be released into (more on that later) and generally took nothing for granted.
 My buddies on the other hand spent their whole last semester being wined and dined by big wigs from various mining companies.
-Apparently this whole taking stuff out of the ground thing is pretty lucrative!
+Apparently, this whole taking stuff out of the ground thing is pretty lucrative!
 For them, finding a career or job after university was about choosing the path they wanted to start down within their industry.
 Their options allowed them to pick the company that best fit their preferences.
 It did not matter what school they attended or if they did online degree schools and colleges with less prestige.
 As you might imagine, this was definitely different from my experience.

 Wait, I Can’t Drop This and Take It Again Next Year?